Original author: Ellie McLachlan

 Every Bitcoin transaction is made on a peer-to-peer network online and there is no server or central authority that needs to check first with a bank before clearing a transaction.
 The decentralised verification process creates the potential for banks to transfer funds to each other faster and at a lower cost than traditional methods.
 Currently, international money transfers can come with relatively high fees and higher exchange rates to cover the cost of the banks involved.

-Blockchain, the technology behind Bitcoin and other cryptocurrencies, is basically a ledger of who owns which bitcoins.
+Blockchain, the technology behind Bitcoin and other cryptocurrencies is basically a ledger of who owns which bitcoins.
 Every transaction made with bitcoins is sent to the decentralised network and ‘mined’ into the Blockchain.
 And if you own bitcoins, you can own the ‘digital keys’ to unlock and spend those funds, unlike traditional currencies.

 There are an increasing number of places accepting Bitcoin as payment in Australia and all over the world, but considering the youth of this currency and the uncertainty about how it operates and the risk factors involved, it’s considered to be highly volatile.

-The Federal Government’s financial intelligence agency, Australian Transaction Reports and Analysis Centre (AUSTRAC), has been given powers to police digital currency exchanges like the ones mentioned above.
+The Federal Government’s financial intelligence agency, Australian Transaction Reports and Analysis Centre (AUSTRAC), has been given powers to police digital currency exchanges like the ones mentioned below.
 The Australian Securities and Investments Commission (ASIC) has been a strong advocate for regulating the industry for some time, due to the risk of “serious and organised crime groups” exploiting the system.
 It is unclear at this stage what this change could mean for exchange accessibility and merchant fees.

 2. Receive bitcoins for goods and services